JakubTabor/Unsupervised_Learning/README.md

 # In this part i gonna work on dataset which contain online shopping records

 # First i do preprocessing of the data, which at this point is not ready to work on it
+* I use a code to first check the percentage of missing values in dataset and next remove them